surface03/algorithm-library/README.md

 # algorithm-library

 - For code archiving purposes
-- Some codes are not written by me
+- Some of the code was not written entirely by me from scratch, but customized from the original code.
+  - If the code is based on original code, I have left references in the comments.